-The graduate program in ME is designed to provide advanced studies for the graduate engineer who wishes to continue preparation for effective participation in the professions of mechanical engineering.
+The graduate program in Mechanical Engineering is designed to provide advanced studies for the graduate engineer who wishes to continue preparation for effective participation in the professions of mechanical engineering.
 The program also provides continuing education in advanced subjects for the working engineer who acknowledges the need to stay abreast of the rapidly changing technological world.
 Emphasis is placed on the development of the engineer’s capacity for independent study and continued professional growth.

-- Applicants must have earned a Bachelor’s degree in Mechanical Engineering from an ABET accredited program or its equivalent with a QPA of 2.5. or better.
+- Applicants must have earned a Bachelor’s degree in Mechanical Engineering from an ABET accredited program or its equivalent with a QPA of 2.5 or better.

 - Applicants without the appropriate Mechanical Engineering degree may be admitted and required to take additional course work as determined by the program director.

-Applicants must submit the following:
+- Applicants must submit the following:

-- Completed Application
+- Completed application

-- Transcripts for all prior college work
+- Transcripts for all prior college course work

 - Three recommendation letters